Beniasoff/A-hitch-hikers-guide-to-jupyter/README.md

 ```
 # Side Quest in a virtual envoriment

-Since you are going to be using a lot of different packages over the course of your time here you will want to create a vitrual enviroment for each project to avoid confilicts and installation issues (if only we could this in the real world!).
+You are going to be using a lot of different packages over the course of your time here you will want to create a vitrual enviroment for each project to avoid confilicts and installation issues (if only we could this in the real world!).

 ```zsh
 python3 -m venv <environment_name>